10 Best Fleece Jackets Reviewed & Compared

 Q: How do I care for my fleece jacket?

-A: It is always best to follow manufacturer’s guidelines.
-However, common recommendations include washing your fleece inside out without linty or abrasive items to prevent pilling and static.
-Additionally, fleece that has been treated with some water resistant coating should avoid fabric softeners and dryer sheets.
+A: It is always best to follow the manufacturer’s guidelines.
+However, common recommendations include washing your fleece inside out without linty or abrasive items to prevent piling and static.
+Additionally, fleece that has been treated with some water- resistant coating should avoid fabric softeners and dryer sheets.
+Some materials may only retain their softness if you don’t put them through certain cycles or expose them to certain temperatures.
+Always make sure that you’re reading your tags and doing a little bit of research before tossing your favorite fleece in with other clothes that may damage it.

 Q: Can I wear my fleece in the rain or snow?